Psychology and Self Improvement

 For example, instead of trying to keep up with the latest Macbook, I’d rather spend that money going to concerts with friends or hanging out at new bars and restaurants.
 Buying new experiences such as these often adds an extra meaning to our lives that material things fail to accomplish.

-The reason buying experiences leads to more happiness than buying stuff.
+Why buying experiences leads to more happiness than buying stuff

 Often when we buy that new pair of shoes or new car, we get a feeling called “buyer’s remorse.”
 This is our tendency to regret our purchases because we feel we may have made the wrong choice, or that we have spent too extravagantly, or something better will be available in the future.